Cysharp/NativeMemoryArray/README.md

 * `SpanSequence GetEnumerator()`
 * `void Dispose()`

 `NativeMemoryArray<T>` allocates memory by [NativeMemory.Alloc/AllocZeroed](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.nativememory) so you need to call `Dispose()` or use `using scope`.
 In the default, allocated memory is zero-cleared.
 You can configure via `bool skipZeroClear`.
+When `bool addMemoryPressure` is true, calls [GC.AddMemoryPressure](https://docs.microsoft.com/en-us/dotnet/api/system.gc.addmemorypressure) and [GC.RemoveMemoryPressure](https://docs.microsoft.com/en-us/dotnet/api/system.gc.removememorypressure) at alloc/free memory.
+Default is false but if you want to inform allocated memory size to managed GC, set to true.

 `AsSpan()` and `AsMemory()` are APIs for Slice.
 Returned `Span` and `Memory` possible to allow write operation so you can pass to the Span operation methods. `Span` and `Memory` have limitation of length(int.MaxValue) so if length is omitted, throws exception if array is larger.
 Using `TryGetFullSpan()` detect can get single full span or not. `AsSpanSequence()` and `AsMemorySequence()` are iterate chunked all data via foreach.
 Using foreach directly as same as `AsSpanSequence()`.